tide-framework/tide-doc/readme.md

 decrease a count\.
 It should also display the count value to the user\.

-While this application might seem extremely simplistic, it already shows some of the core principles behing Tide: Presenters and Proxies\.
+While this application might seem extremely simplistic, it already shows some of the core principles behind Tide: Presenters and Proxies\.

 We start by creating the `MyCounter` class in Pharo by subclassing `TDPResenter`\.